kvljimenez/excel-pivot-table/README.md

 # Excel PivotTable

-This a simple proceedure on how to create a PivotTable.
+This is a simple procedure on how to create a PivotTable.

 ## Prerequisits